Prevent search engines from indexing pages, folders, your entire site, or just your webflow.io subdomain.

 Just like a sitemap, the robots.txt

-To create a robots.txt
+To generate a robots.txt

 file: